barchart/dockerup/README.md

 shouldn't be running, upgrades containers that have updates available, and launches all containers listed in the config.

-To install dockerup on Ubuntu:
+To install dockerup on Ubuntu, install `docker` and run:

 ```
 pip install dockerup